supertokens/supertokens-website/README.md

 import * as AuthRequest from "auth-website";
 ```
 ### AuthRequest.init(refreshTokenURL, sessionExpiredStatusCode)
-- To be called at least once before any http request, that uses this library, is made from your frontend.
+- To be called at least once before any http request is made from your frontend that uses this library.
 For example, if your website is a single page ReactJS app, then you can call this in the constructor of the root component.
 ```js
 // @params refreshTokenURL: this is the path to API endpoint that is responsible for refreshing the session when the access token expires.
 // @params sessionExpiredStatusCode: this is the status code that will be sent by any API that detects session expiry.